Architect0711/AngularTutorial/AngularTutorial.md

 		return this._http.post(this.baseUrl + "patients", body, this.httpOptions);
 	}

-## Routing
+# 15. Routing

 To navigate between views, Angular provides a Router.
 To use it, several steps are necessary.

-###### Please note: This example was copied from a YouTube Tutorial.
-To copy & paste these examples, your Angular app requires a *customers* component and a *products* component.
-Otherwise, the code snippets need to be changed according to your actual application.
+***Please note**: This example was copied from a YouTube Tutorial.
+To copy & paste these examples, your Angular app requires a **customers** component and a **products** component.
+Otherwise, the code snippets need to be changed according to your actual application.*

 In app.module.ts, import the RouterModule and Routes Object from @angular/router.
 Also declare an Array of type Routes that will hold the routes for the application.
 Now add the routes as shown below in the example for two components "customers" and "products".
 The last item in the example Array is used to configure what happens if the base URL of the application is called.
 In this case, the app will reroute the user to the customers route.
 Then add the Routermodule to the imports Array, passing the appRoutes Object using the forRoot method.